kris-geyer/pegLog/README.md

 Serverless location logging app that securely stores location data.
 Primarily developed to assist with psychological research and behavioural science more generally.

 # bugs
-Known issues when logging location data via  Android 8.1.
-Issues affect many applications of this nature.
-Running on Android version 8.0.0 and 9.0.0 remain fine.
-Fix pending.
+No issues when collecting data from devices running Android OS versions 8.0.0 and 9.0.0 remain fine.
+However, some issues are affecting the collection of data from devices running Android 8.1 specifically.
+These issues affect many applications that rely on background operations.
+Fix for 8.1 pending.

 # customisation
 Which location data source (GPS, Wi-Fi, etc.) is used by default, and the frequency of